Shape Constrained Regularisation by Statistical Multiresolution for Inverse Problems: Asymptotic Analysis

 \section{Acknowledgement}

-K.F. is supported by the DFG-SNF Research Group FOR916 \emph{Statistical Regularization} (Z-Project).
-P.M and A.M. are supported by the BMBF project $03$MUPAH$6$ \emph{INVERS} and by the SFB755 \emph{Photonic Imaging on the Nanoscale}.
+K.F. and A.M are supported by the DFG-SNF Research Group FOR916 \emph{Statistical Regularization and Qualitative Constraints} (Z-Project).
+P.M and A.M. are supported by the BMBF project $03$MUPAH$6$ \emph{INVERS} and by the SFB755 \emph{Nanoscale Photonic Imaging}.
 A.M. is supported by the SFB803 \emph{Functionality Controlled by Organization in and between Membranes}.
 The authors are indepted to L.~D{\"u}mbgen and A.~Tsybakov for stimulating discussions and would like to thank two anonymous referees for their helpful comments.